Silver circuit walk

 Points of Interest

-Barton Marina opened for business in 2001.
+This attraction opened for business in 2001.
 Situated on the Trent and Mersey canal the Marina is home for over 300 narrow boats.
 With the assistance of the National Forest Company, woodland covers much of the 90 acre site, intersected by a network of paths and bridges.
 There are plenty of walks to explore and a variety of wildlife to watch and enjoy.
+An independent cinema, shops, cafes and bars provide some opportunity for culture and refreshments after your walk!

 This section of the walk takes you through Needwood Forest, in which you can find a number of areas of parkland and wood pasture.
 Often linked to the planned landscapes of historic buildings such as Dunstall Hall, parkland consists of grasslands with scattered trees.
 Unlike parklands, wood pasture tends to be unplanned and is usually the result of a grazing regime where a number of trees have been allowed to reach maturity.
 Both habitats are not only important in the landscape, but also for wildlife.
 Many of the trees are very old ‘veterans’ and support a wide range of other species within their trunks, branches and canopy.